Artur’s Portfolio

 • No clear holiday or weekend schedule updates.

-• QR-code issues at entry cause her stress.
+• Bar-code issues at entry cause her stress.

 • The interface feels outdated and uninspiring.